Persecution of Christians: Warsaw Pact

+North Korea

 Current situation (1989 to the present)

-In 2010, Pope Benedict XVI claimed that Christians were the most persecuted religious group in the contemporary world.
-In a speech to the United Nations Human Rights Council's 23rd session in May 2013, then-Permanent Observer of the Holy See to the United Nations in Geneva, Silvano Maria Tomasi claimed that "an estimate of more than 100,000 Christians are violently killed because of some relation to their faith every year".
-This number was supported by the Center for the Study of Global Christianity (CSGC) at the evangelical Gordon–Conwell Theological Seminary in Massachusetts, which published a statement in December 2016 stating that "between 2005 and 2015 there were 900,000 Christian martyrs worldwide – an average of 90,000 per year."
-Tomasi's radio address to the Council called the figures both a "shocking conclusion" and "credible research".
+In 2010, Pope Benedict XVI said that Christians were the most persecuted religious group in the contemporary world.
+In a speech to the United Nations Human Rights Council's 23rd session in May 2013, then-Permanent Observer of the Holy See to the United Nations in Geneva, Silvano Maria Tomasi said that "an estimate of more than 100,000 Christians are violently killed because of some relation to their faith every year".
+This number was supported by the Center for the Study of Global Christianity at the evangelical Gordon–Conwell Theological Seminary in Massachusetts, which published a statement in December 2016 stating that "between 2005 and 2015 there were 900,000 Christian martyrs worldwide – an average of 90,000 per year."
+Tomasi's radio address to the council called the figures both a "shocking conclusion" and "credible research".
 The accuracy of this number, based on population estimates in a 1982 edition of the World Christian Encyclopedia, is disputed.
 Almost all died in wars in the Democratic Republic of the Congo, where all sides of the Second Congo War and subsequent conflicts are majority-Christian, and previous years included victims of the Rwandan genocide, an ethnic conflict and a part of the First Congo War where again most belligerents were Christian.
-As a result, the BBC News Magazine cautioned that "when you hear that 100,000 Christians are dying for their faith, you need to keep in mind that the vast majority – 90,000 – are people who were killed in DR Congo."
+As a result, the BBC News Magazine cautioned that "when you hear that 100,000 Christians are dying for their faith, you need to keep in mind that the vast majority – 90,000 – are people who were killed in DR Congo".